-2.11.1.1 Voluntary Transitional Retirement Program for Faculty with Tenure or Continued Appointment
+2.19.1.1 Voluntary Transitional Retirement Program for Faculty with Tenure or Continued Appointment university's voluntary transitional retirement program.

-Tenured faculty members (or those with a continued appointment in University Libraries or Extension) who are at least 60 years of age and have at least 10-20 years of full-time service at Virginia Tech may be eligible for the university's voluntary transitional retirement program.
 The program allows long-term faculty to remain actively involved in the life of the institution while reducing their professorial responsibilities as they transition towards full retirement.
 Further details of the program and eligibility requirements are provided in Policy 4410, "Voluntary Transitional Retirement Program for Tenured Faculty."